dkhiani6/Song-or-Not-Flask-app/README.md

 To reproduce this code on your machine
 1. Install Python or use Anaconda environment
-2. Install flask,pydub using pip install Flask, pip install pydub
+2. Install flask,pydub using requirements.text using command 'pip install -r requirements.txt'
 3. You might need to install ffmpeg using "brew install ffmpeg" (on mac).
 For windows check this website [https://ffmpeg.org/download.html](url)
 4. Download the whole github repo and keep the folder structure same
 5. Open terminal and run app.py using command "python app.py"